-It is reported in the Telegraph that Jenifer believes the son called the police because he fears he will lose out on inheriting his father’s farm.
+It is reported that Jenifer believes the son called the police because he fears he will lose out on inheriting his father’s farm.
 It is alleged he has contacted the police on several occasions and also referred the matter to social services and the court of protection.

 With the social factors which fuel these inheritance disputes gaining pace we anticipate that feuds between step children and step parents will become an increasing problem.

 The law governing inheritance in the UK is complex and expert legal guidance is generally required where such a dispute arises.